abensberg/VLTIb-var/README.md

 into your terminal.

 ## Usage
 Use the slider and buttons to choose your set of parameters for the calculations.
-In case you want to upload your own custom model intensity map, please make sure that the dimensions of the image are equal for x- and y-axis.
+In case you want to upload your own custom model intensity map, please make sure that the uploaded file is a numpy file (.npy) containing a 2D numpy array where the dimensions of the image are equal for x- and y-axis.

 ## Support
 Please refer to github or